DhyanMPatel/Js-Vnnovate/JavaScript/17_Form_Controls/form.md

   // please note: options start from zero, so index 2 means the 3rd option.
 </script>
 ```

+- Also we can select multiple option like bellow

 ```html
 <select id="select" multiple>